rhjensen79/robert-jensen.dk/content/posts/2024-fixing-cilium-with-kind/index.md

 #image: "images/kelly-sikkema-v9FQR4tbIq8-unsplash.jpg"
 description: "How to fix running Cilium on a local Kind cluster on a M1 Macbook"
 ---
+## Update

+It seams that either downgrading Docker engine, to an earlier version or waiting for version 4.27.0 will fix the Cilium problem.

+More info can be found in this [issue](https://github.com/kubernetes/minikube/issues/17780).
+Thanks to [Daniil Bazhanov](https://www.linkedin.com/in/daniil-bazhanov-65bb16184/), for the link/update.

+For me, Docker Desktop is gone, and I will test out Colima in my env going forward, and see how that works.

 ## Intro

 I have started playing with [Cilium](https://cilium.io), and learning about all the interesting things it offeres.